 Spring (3) Howard.
 Prerequisite: GOVT 201 or GOVT 350.
+(Not offered 2007-2008)

 The politics of U.S. social policy in historical perspective.
 Topics vary by year but usually include retirement pensions, health care, and programs for the poor.

 370. The Legislative Process.